 Frequently Asked Questions

 • A tintype is a handmade photograph created using a 19th-century process called wetplate collodion.
 Tintypes are made by hand-coating a metal plate with light-sensitive chemicals, exposing it in a large format camera while it's still wet, and developing it immediately in a darkroom or portable darkbox.
-The final image appears directly on the plate — there's no film or digital file involved.
-Each image is truly one of a kind, full of raw beauty and unfiltered life.
+The final image appears directly on the plate, a direct positive image, with no film negative or digital file involved.
+Each image is one of a kind, made from a combination of chemistry, careful timing, and light.

 A little history…